 Position Title: Associate Research Fellow and Director, Japan-US Military Program (JUMP)

 Professional Level: Experienced

-Start Date: May 15 (Or date to be mutually agreed upon)
+Start Date: Date to be mutually agreed upon

 Sasakawa Peace Foundation USA is a 501c3 non-profit located in Washington D.C. involved in US-Japan relations, providing conferences and seminars, think tank analysis, people-to-people exchanged and coordination of high-level dialogue between the two countries through our in-house and collaborative programs.